Health Promotion & Behavioral Sciences

 Science-driven, community-informed solutions to improve population health

-Our faculty and students partner with communities and organizations to identify and address social, behavioral, and structural determinants of health, promoting health equity through multilevel, evidence-based interventions.
+The Department of Health Promotion and Behavioral Sciences prepares students, researchers, and practitioners to work alongside communities to identify and address social, behavioral, environmental, and structural determinants of health through multilevel, evidence-based interventions.
 Through interdisciplinary research, education, and practice, we empower change agents to improve population health and well-being, locally and globally.

 Latest Department News